The University of Michigan School of Dentistry

 The research team conducts in vitro and clinical studies.
 Currently, several clinical studies assessing different strategies for caries risk assessment in children and evaluating non-operative management of cavitated caries lesions in young children are being conducted.
 In the in vitro side, numerous studies evaluating different caries preventive strategies in a variety of chemical and biofilm models are being conducted.

 Dr. González-Cabezas is a Professor in the Department of Cariology, Restorative Sciences and Endodontics and the Richard Christiansen Collegiate Professor of Oral and Craniofacial Global Initiatives at the University of Michigan School of Dentistry.
-He is also the Director of Global Initiatives in Oral and Craniofacial Health at the same institution.
+He also serves as the Associate Dean for Academic Affairs.

 Dr. González-Cabezas is regularly engaged in numerous research projects; many of them in collaboration with other institutions from all over the world.
 Dr. González has particular interest in secondary caries, dental erosion-abrasion, remineralization, fluorides, and oral health products in general (e.g., dentifrices, rinses, toothbrushes, etc.).